FazleRabbbiferdaus172/GrQuoteScrapper/README.md

 # Quote scraping & API

-This project Scrape quotes from Goodreads.
-Extracts the quoted text, author name, and any additional relevant information on SQLlite database.
-Then exposes api to crud on then.
+This project scrapes quotes from Goodreads.
+It extracts the quoted text, author name, and any additional relevant information into an SQLite database.
+Then, it exposes an API to perform CRUD operations on the data.

 # Architecture